JakubCzura/KnitterNotebookProject/README.md

 # KnitterNotebookProject

 #### WPF application for knitters.
 It helps you track progress of your work and make notes about project you work at.
+The application is available in two languages (Polish and English).
+It uses user's default settings to set the language.

+The application allowes you to create a sample of project that you want to create, for example if you want to knit up warm Christmas sweater.
+There are 3 types of projects - Planned project, Project in progress and Finished project.
+You start at planned project, then you can move it to planned projects and when you finish knitting up your clothes you can move it to finished projects.
+You can attach .pdf file with pattern to knit up clothes and add photos when your project is in progress to track the progress.

 #### Main technologies and packages:
 * .NET 7. and C# 11